briceburg/silverstripe-flexiform/README.md

 Usage
 =====

-* Add forms to DataObjects and Pages by extending them `FlexiFormExtension`.
+* Add flexiforms to Pages and DataObjects by extending with `FlexiFormExtension`.
 E.g.

 ```php
 class Event extends DataObject